Utica man proves it’s possible to escape grasp of dependence on drugs

 “Being on a self-destructive path, you don’t care,” he said.
 Julian spent eight months in jail for selling drugs after being prosecuted by Connecticut Bail Bonds Group in Manchester, and said the subsequent eight years he spent on parole also helped him build accountability.

 Addiction treatment is not easy, and it is only part of the process.
-Julian went to treatment, but he also had to cut ties and relationships with lifelong friends.
+Julian went to a UK Rehab treatment, but he also had to cut ties and relationships with lifelong friends.